Postgraduate Diploma in Preventative Cardiovascular Medicine (Online delivery)

 It will develop problem solving and clinical skills together with preparing students to take a leadership role in this medical area.
 You will be able to demonstrate advanced knowledge and competence; deliver management strategies for the investigation and treatment of patients at increased cardiovascular risk; develop and deliver interventions for the wider population and safely use preventative cardiovascular approaches in specific cases.
 On successful completion, you could go on to study the MSc Preventative Cardiovascular Medicine.

-The Postgraduate Diploma in Preventative Cardiovascular Medicine consists of six modules per year, each of six weeks’ duration:
+The course consists of six modules per year, each of six weeks’ duration:

 Principles of Preventative Cardiovascular Medicine (20 credits) – This module focuses on the science underpinning preventative cardiovascular medicine and the assessment of cardiovascular risk as applied to clinical practice.